Skip to main content

 Nodding, leaning forward / Using "mm-hmm" or "I see"

-Small gestures and sounds that signal you're following along without interrupting.
+Small gestures and sounds that signal you're following along without interrupting the speaker's flow.

 Reflective listening